Flat space Fermionic Wave-function coefficients: Introduction

-Firstly, we demonstrate that the perturbative expansion of the boundary action gives rise to a diagramatic expansion identical to its bosonic counterparts.
-We derive cutting rules for fermionic bulk to bulk propagators, which dictates how the WFCs behave under internal energy flips.
-From this we can extract partial energy pole constraints, whose residue will contain total energy poles \cite{Baumann:2020dch}.
-This completes the necessary ingredients to jump start our bootstrap procedure for the four-point WFC.
-Starting with the three and four-point S-matrix, we first write down the three-point WFC which is simply the three-point amplitude weighted by appropriate total energy poles.
-The polynomial terms are deteremined either by power counting or Ward–Takahashi (WT) identities.
-The result is then feed into the four-point WFC, where we start from the residue of partial energy poles, and fixing the total energy poles by matching to the amplitude.
-The result gives the four-point WFC in the form \ie c^T_4=\sum_{e \in s,t,u}\left(\frac{A_R^e}{E_R^e}+\frac{B_L^e}{E^e_L}\right)+\frac{C}{E_T}+D\,, \fe where $E_{L,R}^e$ represents left/right partial energies for channel $e=s,t,u$ and $D$ are pure polynomial terms.
+First, we demonstrate that the perturbative expansion of the boundary action gives rise to a diagrammatic expansion analogous to its bosonic counterpart.
+We derive cutting rules for fermionic bulk-to-bulk propagators that determine how WFCs behave under internal-energy flips.
+These rules allow us to extract constraints at the partial-energy poles, whose residues themselves contain total-energy poles~\cite{Baumann:2020dch}.
+With these ingredients in place, we initiate the bootstrap construction of the four-point WFC.
+Starting from the three- and four-point S-matrices, we first construct the three-point WFC by weighting the three-point amplitude with the appropriate total-energy poles.
+Its polynomial terms are then determined either by power counting or by Ward–Takahashi (WT) identities.
+We subsequently use this result to construct the four-point WFC: we begin with the residues at the partial-energy poles and fix the total-energy pole by matching to the amplitude.
+The resulting four-point WFC takes the form \ie c^T_4=\sum_{e \in s,t,u}\left(\frac{A_R^e}{E_R^e}+\frac{B_L^e}{E^e_L}\right)+\frac{C}{E_T}+D\,, \fe where $E_{L,R}^e$ represents left/right partial energies for channel $e=s,t,u$ and $D$ are pure polynomial terms.
 The numerators $(A, B, C)$ are defined in section \ref{sec:bootstrapping}.
 Here the super-script $T$ represents transverse WFC, which means that for conserved spinning WFCs the free vector indices are contracted transverse projectors and polarization vectors.
 The longitudinal pieces are given via WT identities.

 We demonstrate this procedure for WFCs involving spin-$\frac{1}{2}$, $\frac{3}{2}$ as well as currents and stress-tensors.
 The results are given both in terms of polarization factors as well as massive spinor helicities.
 Interestingly, while for helicity sectors that has an amplitude limit, the amplitude appears as residue on the total energy pole singularity, for helicity configurations without amplitude limit, the result does not have total energy pole.
 Note that since eq.(\ref{eq: Intro1}) gives the complete solution, a consistent flat-space S-matrix automatically leads to a consistent WFCs.
 This will no longer be the case when non-trivial backgrounds are considered~\cite{CurvedPaper}.